thingsboard/thingsboard.github.io/_includes/docs/tutorials/telemetry-delta-calculation.md

 {% include images-gallery.html imageCollection="check-configuration-1" %}

-As soon as the deltaTemperature value becomes less than 5, the alarm will be automatically cleared.
+As soon as the **deltaTemperature** key value becomes less than 5, the alarm will be automatically cleared.

 ## Next steps